Vegetarian Diet for Teens

 Teen Vegetarian Diet Basics

-Readers are encouraged to first take a short quiz to determine what will work best for them.
+Readers are encouraged first to take a short quiz to determine what will work best for them.
 Warren outlines different dietary styles of vegetarian eating so that girls can figure out which approach they find most appealing.

 Different Styles of Vegetarian Eating